Zhuoyuan1/jinstall/README.md

 Or there is also a [package](https://aur.archlinux.org/packages/jinstall-git) for ArchLinux.

+You will also need to install [pdmenu](https://joeyh.name/code/pdmenu/), which is used for the text-based UI.

 ## Usage

 **jinstall** is a text-based program meant to be used in a terminal.
 Without